Spark Energy is now Ovo

 How do I cancel my Spark Energy account?

 If you’re moving to a new property, you will need to contact Spark Energy’s customer service department.
-We recommend calling a day or two before you move out of the current property.
+We recommend calling in advance of moving out of your current property.